 Income Statement Comparison

-Below is a concise comparison of the latest income statements for Hillenbrand, Inc. and Columbus McKinnon Corporation, highlighting essential financial metrics.
+The following table presents a comparative analysis of the most recent income statements for Hillenbrand, Inc. and Columbus McKinnon Corporation, allowing investors to evaluate their financial performance.

 | Metric | Hillenbrand, Inc. | Columbus McKinnon Corporation |